Use thePoint web application to find the property by the address or street name, and verify the jurisdiction and zoning.

 - Alternatively, you can go to Accela Citizen Access and click on “Lookup Property Information” in the “General Information” box and enter the address.
 Then click on the “Parcel Number” which is a hyperlink to additional information.
 The presented information has a field named, “Jurisdiction”.
 If the value = “High Point” you are within the city limits.
 If the value = “ETJ” you are within Guilford County, but within High Point’s Extra-Territorial Jurisdiction and the city's development jurisdiction.

-- Open thePoint web mapping application and click on the "Address Information" icon (it looks like a bulls eye) located at the bottom of the screen.
+- Open thePoint web mapping application and click on the "Address Information" icon located at the bottom of the screen.

-- In the window that opens, enter the street address of the property.
+- In the window that opens, please enter the street address of the property.

 - A table of data will appear in the window that is specific to that property and listed under "Zoning Designation," at the bottom of the table, is the base zoning district for the property.

-- To find additional zoning information applicable to the property, click on the "Layers" menu box in the upper right-hand corner of the screen.
+- To find additional zoning districts that may be applicable to the property, click on the "Layers" menu box in the upper right-hand corner of the screen.
 Then click on "Zoning" in the drop-down menu and click on the small triangle to the left of the box for another drop-down menu of zoning approvals.
-Click any of the boxes to find applicable zoning approvals, such as zoning overlays, historic property designations, special use permits, and variances.
+Click any of the boxes to find any zoning approvals, such as zoning overlays, historic property designations, special use permits, and board of adjustment cases that may be applicable to the property.
 The map will indicate if the property is subject to these zoning approvals.

-- For zoning district information, including any adopted zoning conditions, click "Zoning" in the drop-down menu under "Zoning" in the "Layers" menu box.
+- For specific zoning district information, including any conditions of approval, click "Zoning" in the drop-down menu under "Zoning" in the "Layers" menu box.
+Then click the Identify icon located at the bottom of the screen.
 In the window that opens, and listed under the "Results" heading, are icons for zoning information.
 Click on the ordinance icon to open a link to the zoning district information contained in the Development Ordinance.
 If the conditional zoning icon is visible, then the property is subject to adopted zoning conditions.
-Click on that icon to open information on the adopted zoning conditions.
+If the special use icon is visible, then the property is subject to a special use permit and any conditions of approval.
+Click on the icon to open information on the adopted conditions of approval.